aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-hyperlinks/_index.md

 ### **Removing Hyperlinks from Shapes or Frames**

-This Javascript code shows you how to remove the hyperlink from a shape in a presentation slide:
+This JavaScript code shows you how to remove the hyperlink from a shape in a presentation slide:

 ```javascript
 var pres = new aspose.slides.Presentation("pres.pptx");